 In contrast, multicentric Castleman disease (MCD) is characterized by generalized peripheral lymphadenopathy, hepatomegaly, fevers, and night sweats.
 Unlike UCD, it is strongly associated with HIV and HHV-8 infections.
 Unlike KS, the incidence of MCD increased after the introduction of ART; the reason for this discrepancy is unknown.

-MCD has a male preponderance, and most patients are between 50 and 65 years old, although HIV-infected patients are typically younger.
-HIV-infected patients with MCD are almost always infected with HHV-8.
-In non-HIV patients with MCD, HHV-8 is responsible for 50% of cases.
+MCD has a male preponderance, and most patients are between 50 and 65 years old, although patients with HIV infection are typically younger.
+Patients with HIV infection who have MCD are almost always infected with HHV-8.
+In patients with MCD who are negative for HIV infection, HHV-8 is responsible for 50% of cases.
 Known risk factors for MCD are older primary age, non-white, higher CD4 count (more than >200 cells/mm3), and ART-naïve.
-MCD in HIV-infected patients tends to be aggressive, and these patients are commonly acutely ill within 3 months from the time of diagnosis.
+MCD in patients with HIV tends to be aggressive, and these patients are commonly acutely ill within 3 months from the time of diagnosis.
 Interleukin 6 (IL-6) is expressed at high levels in the germinal centers of the affected lymph nodes and plays a role in lytic replication of HHV-8 virus in patients with MCD.
 For this reason, anti-IL-6 therapy is regarded as a therapeutic option in a particular subset of patients.

 Clinical manifestations of MCD are fever, night sweats, weight loss, peripheral lymphadenopathy, and hepatosplenomegaly.
 Other less common presentations include skin rash, perioral pemphigus, edema, and ascites.
 MCD can be associated with POEMS syndrome (polyneuropathy, organomegaly, endocrinopathy, monoclonal gammopathy, skin changes), autoimmune hemolytic anemia, immune thrombocytopenia, and acquired factor VIII deficiency.
 Interestingly, KS can coexist with MCD in the same patient.